bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 And so, but it was still very much open.
 Like nobody really knows.
 And then I remember going to lunch with Gavin Anderson And he said, I'm going to increase the block size to 20 megabytes.
-And we're sort of like looking at each other like, no, I don't think he is like, you know, cause it got the feeling that
+And we're sort of like looking at each other like, no, I don't think he is, like wait you know, cause it got the feeling that...

 Adam Jonas: 00:15:25

-can you date, give us a better idea of the day
+Can you give us a better idea of the date

 Mark Erhadt: 00:15:27

-classic before a bitcon classic.
+Before a bitcoin classic ?

 Tadge Dryja: 00:15:29